pomelo-vue/pomelo-vue/src/Pomelo.Vue/wwwroot/contents/external-modules.md

 ﻿# External Modules

-In our daily web development, we always using 3rd-party libraries like `marked.js`, `moment.js`, etc. There are 2 ways to introduce the 3rd party javascript librraries into Pomelo VUE project.
+In our daily web development, we always using 3rd-party libraries like `marked.js`, `moment.js`, etc. There are 2 ways to introduce the 3rd party javascript librraries into Pomelo Vue project.

 ## Declare in options